Pittsburgh map collection

 Neighborhoods in Pittsburgh

 Discover the richness of Pittsburgh’s neighborhoods with our map, offering a glimpse into the communities that grace this dynamic city in southwestern Pennsylvania.
-Immerse yourself in the distinctive allure of each area within Steel City.
+Immerse yourself in the distinctive neighborhoods of each area within Steel City.

-Located in the East End, Shadyside is an upscale and historic neighborhood known for its tree-lined streets, beautiful Victorian and Tudor homes, and a bustling commercial district along Walnut Street and Ellsworth Avenue.
+Located in the East End, Shadyside is an upscale and historic neighborhood known for its tree-lined streets, beautiful Victorian and Tudor homes, and a commercial district along Walnut Street and Ellsworth Avenue.

 Nestled east of Downtown Pittsburgh, Squirrel Hill is a diverse and welcoming neighborhood with a strong sense of community.
 It contains a variety of shops, eateries, and cultural experiences along Forbes and Murray Avenue.

 Located south of the Monongahela River, South Side is split into two distinct areas: South Side Flats and South Side Slopes.
 The Flats is known for its nightlife and entertainment scene along East Carson Street, while the Slopes offer stunning views of the city.